ULB-Darmstadt/shacl-form/README.md

     ```
     In this case, the URL references an ontology which among other things defines instances of class `prov:Role` that are then used to populate the "Role" dropdown in the form.

-2. The `<shacl-form>` element has a function `setClassInstanceProvider((className: string) => Promise<string>)` that registers a callback function which is called when a SHACL property has
+2. The `<shacl-form>` element has a function `setClassInstanceProvider((className: string) => Promise<string>)` that registers a callback function which is invoked when a SHACL property has
 an `sh:class` predicate.
-The expected return value of this callback function is a (promise of a) string (e.g. in format `text/turtle`) that contains RDF class instance definitions of the given class.
+The expected return value is a (promise of a) string (e.g. in format `text/turtle`) that contains RDF class instance definitions of the given class.
 Instances can be defined e.g. like:
     - `example:Instance a example:Class`
     - `example:Instance a owl:NamedIndividual; skos:broader example:Class`